tbcodes/Python_Program_check_if_string_is_palindrome/README.md

-# Python_Program_check_if_string_is_palindrome
+# Python Program: check if a string is Palindrome or not
-Python program to check if a string is Palindrome or not - 3 different methods!
+Python programming: Let's create a simple Python program to check if a string is Palindrome or not - Let's do it in 3 different ways!